 If you relocate to a new state, your network and/or claim administrator does not change.
 Your medical plan option election and contribution rates remain the same for the remainder of the plan year.
-For more information on how your state is determined, see "Network and/or Claim Administrator" under "Medical Benefit Options" in the Medical Benefit Options Overview section.
-A state-by-state map can be found on Jetnet.
+For more information on how your state is determined, see "Network and/or Claim Administrator" in the Medical: Benefit Options Overview section.
+A state-by-state map can be found on the Enrollment Planning page of Jetnet.
+For the list of the network and/or claim administrators by state see "Contact Information" in the Reference Information section).